 D published a defamatory statement that he received information from a businesswoman that P had sought and obtained bribes from her.
 D did not succeed on his defence of justification as D failed to prove that P had sought and obtained bribes from the businesswomen.

-A person’s honest belief in the truth of the defamatory words is no defence if the defamatory words turns out to be untrue.
+A person’s honest belief in the truth of the defamatory words is no defence if the defamatory words turn out to be untrue.

 Defamatory words published by repeating a rumour cannot be justified by proving that there was such a rumour.